mgoldey/q-e/README.md

 * edir - atom # to center potential well around
 * emaxpos - radius of potential well in alat
 * eamp - strength of potential in Ry a.u.
-* eopreg - doesn't do anything yet
+* eopreg - number of electrons needed in well
 * example below

 ### Contribution guidelines ###